 The front cameras have changed somewhat too.
 The Pixel 3’s dual selfie camera setup was dropped for a more standard semi-wide angled main camera in the Pixel 4.
 This idea has stuck around in the Pixel 5, albeit with a fractionally smaller sensor in the latest iteration.

-As an aside, all three of the handsets have been updated to run the latest version of Android 11.
-That ensures that each Pixel handset has the latest camera features available.
+As an aside, all three of the handsets have been updated to run the latest version of Android 11 at the time.
+That ensures that each Pixel handset has the latest camera features available for this shootout.